Ingan121/CLH_GINA/README.md

 * If you have installed the original ConsoleLogonHook, only replace ConsoleLogonUI.dll from this repository and proceed to step 4.

 1. Copy the 2 DLL files (ConsoleLogonHook.dll and ConsoleLogonUI.dll) from [Releases](https://github.com/Ingan121/CLH_GINA/releases) into %SYSTEMROOT%\System32
+	* Use the NT4 version of ConsoleLogonUI.dll if you want to use the NT4 version of msgina.dll.
+Otherwise, use the 2000/XP version.

 2. Open a CMD window as TrustedInstaller via PsExec64 and copy and paste the following commands: